 An area that has assumed particularly large dimensions over recent years is the trafficking of various petrol products and shipping fuel.
-The main reason for this phenomenon is that the kind of (untaxed) petrol supplied to open sea-faring ships, fishing boats and yachts sailing under foreign flags can readily be used as petrol for automobiles.
+The main reason for this phenomenon is that the kind of (untaxed) petrol supplied to open sea-faring ships, fishing ships and yachts sailing under foreign flags can readily be used as petrol for automobiles.
 Therefore, it is often the case that open sea-faring ships have supplied false documents detailing stops at Greek ports for the alleged purpose of delivering petrol, when in reality they are nothing more than ghost ships that never touch Greek shores.
-The untaxed petrol acquired in this way (up to 70% decrease in value) is passed on to their 'suppliers' who have the co-operation of various fuelling stations.
+The untaxed petrol acquired in this way (up to 70% decrease in value) is passed on to their "suppliers" who have the cooperation of various fuelling stations.
 Similar are the cases of fishing boats which acquire three or four times the legal amount of untaxed petrol for the purposes of consumption, or with luxury boats which are registered under the guise of ocean liners, and which sail under foreign flags.
-They are known in the language of the trade as 'boat-ocean liners', since the amounts of fuel appropriated could satisfy the demands of an ocean liner (see Kyriakatiki Eleftherotypia1 25/ 02/96, p.
-70; Typos tis Kyriakis 02/06/96, pp. 52-53).
-A characteristic example of this kind of fuel trafficking can be seen in the 1994-case which concerned a well-known petrol company's provision of five fraudulent supply permits to open-sea liners in the port of Piraeus, when, in fact, no petrol was really supplied.
-During the opening trial procedures the accused, amongst whom were three Custom officials, were sentenced to 14-18 months' imprisonment, while the loss to the Greek State through tax evasion was estimated at about 17,000 euros (Eleftheros Typos 14/01/2000, p.
-25).
-A similar case of fuel trafficking involving yachts under foreign flags was recorded between the years 1992-1995 and subsequently dealt with by the Greek Supreme Court of Arios Pagos; (AP 516/1998, Penal Chronicles 1998, p.
-1098).
-The charges against the accused were dropped due to lack of sufficient evidence and also to the fact that five years had elapsed from the time the crime was first brought to the attention of the legal authorities.
-Conversely, the Arios Pagos convicted two Greek nationals accused of theft and trafficking with co-operating with the truck drivers of a Yugoslavian company, who, instead of conveying their cargo from Greece to Yugoslavia, conspired to undertake the safekeeping of large quantities of untaxed mazout in their tanks and, in turn, its distribution throughout the Greek market (AP 1048/1993, Penal Chronicles 1993, p.
-814).
+They are known in the language of the trade as "boat-ocean liners", since the amounts of fuel appropriated could satisfy the demands of an ocean liner (see relevant articles in the newspapers "Kyriakatiki Eleftherotypia", 25/02/96, p., 70 and in "Typos tis Kyriakis", 02/06/96, pp., 52-53).
+A characteristic example of this kind of fuel trafficking can be seen in the 1994 case which concerned a well-known petrol company's provision of 5 fraudulent supply permits to open-sea liners in the port of Piraeus, when, in fact, no petrol was really supplied.
+During the opening trial procedures the accused, amongst whom were 3 Custom officials, were sentenced to 14-18 months' imprisonment, while the loss to the Greek State through tax evasion was estimated at 40 million Drs, about 117,000 Euros, (see the newspaper "Eleftheros Typos", 14/01/2000, p., 25).
+A similar case of fuel trafficking involving yachts under foreign flags was recorded between the years 1992-1995 and subsequently dealt with by the Greek Supreme Court of Arios Pagos; (AP 516/1998, in: review "Penal Chronicles" 1998, page 1098).
+The charges against the accused were dropped due to lack of sufficient evidence and also to the fact that 5 years had elapsed from the time the crime was first brought to the attention of the legal authorities.
+Conversely, the Arios Pagos convicted 2 Greek nationals accused of theft and trafficking with cooperating with the truck drivers of a Yugoslavian company, who, instead of conveying their cargo from Greece to Yugoslavia, conspired to undertake the safekeeping of large quantities of untaxed mazout in their tanks and, in turn, its distribution throughout the Greek market (AP 1048/1993, Penal Chronicles 1993, page 814).